FHantke/brave-browser-wiki/Extension-blocking.md

 The current list of blocked extensions, along with a summary of the justification can be found in the `blacklist` section of <https://github.com/brave/extension-whitelist/blame/master/data/whitelist.json>.

-Extension authors wanting to dispute our decision may email <mailto:security@brave.com>.
+Extension authors wanting to dispute our decisions may email <mailto:security@brave.com>.